tanwasp/LunchBox-Android/intellij/doc/use_cases/manage-account.md

 ## 4. Postconditions

-* If account is set to private, User activity is only visible to followers.
+* If account is changed to private, User activity is only visible to followers.
-* If account is set to public, User activity is visible to anyone.
+* If account is changed to public, User activity is visible to anyone.
 * If name is changed, the new named will be used on profile and all other relevant locations.
 * If account is deleted, the account is no longer visible on the app.
 All of their activity (reviews) are deleted and no longer influence the restaurant's rating.